jonnahfreire/jonnahfreire/README.md

-Hello guys!
+Hello guys!<br>
-I'm a passionate technology student.
+I'm a passionate technology student.<br>
-I am currently studying Systems Analysis and Development at IFCE - Federal Institute of Technology
+I am currently studying Systems Analysis and Development<br> at IFCE - Federal Institute of Technology

 <!--
 **jonnahfreire/jonnahfreire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.